surf-visualization/blospray/readme.md

   scene elements *without having to import that data into Blender*
 - Make OSPRay features available to Blender users

-Note that BLOSPRAY does not aim to compete with Cycles (the builtin renderer of Blender), as it has a different focus.
+Note that BLOSPRAY does not aim to compete with Cycles (the built-in renderer of Blender), as it has a different focus.
 Cycles provides production rendering of animations and stills, focusing (more or less) on artistic workloads.
 Instead, BLOSPRAY focuses on rendering scenes containing (large) scientific datasets, where